FL AGO 2023-03 2023-03-21

 Background and statutory framework

 1. Plain-meaning textualism.
-A "rifle" is a weapon with a rifled bore intended to be fired from the shoulder.
-A "handgun" is one that can be carried and used with one hand.
-Two distinct definitions, two distinct categories.
+A rifle is a firearm with a rifled bore designed to be fired from the shoulder.
+A handgun is one capable of being carried and used with one hand.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives published "Factoring Criteria for Firearms with Attached 'Stabilizing Braces,'" 88 Fed.
 Reg.
 6,478 (Jan.
-31, 2023), proposing to treat ~99% of braced pistols as short-barreled rifles under federal law.
-This Florida AG opinion responds only to whether Florida's definition tracks the federal interpretation — concluding it does not.
+31, 2023), which the requesting representative described as estimating that "99% of pistols equipped with stabilizing braces will now be deemed subject to National Firearms Act controls."
+The Florida AG opinion responds only to whether Florida's chapter 790 definition tracks the federal classification, concluding it does not.

 Citations and references